code-tour-ai/codetour_ai/README.md

 A: Yes!
 Analyze entire monorepos or specific workspaces.

 **Q: What's the difference from Microsoft's CodeTour?**
-A: This adds AI-powered tour generation using Repomix + LLMs.
+A: Tour de Code AI adds AI-powered tour generation using Repomix + LLMs.
 Original CodeTour requires manual tour creation.

 **Q: Can I contribute?**
 A: Yes!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.